BestTimesToVisit.com Logo

 Tashkent Metro

-The Tashkent Metro is not just a way to get around; it's an underground art gallery.
-Each station is uniquely designed with mosaics, chandeliers, and intricate tilework, making the journey itself a destination.
-It's the most efficient way to navigate the city center and reach major attractions.
+The Tashkent Metro is not just a way to get around; it's an underground art gallery with stunningly decorated stations.
+It's the most efficient way to cover longer distances within the city, especially during peak hours when traffic can be intense.

-Cost:Approximately 2000 UZS per ride (around $0.16 USD).
-You'll need to purchase a rechargeable card or tokens at the station.
+Cost:Approximately 2000 UZS per ride (around $0.17 USD).
+You'll need to purchase a rechargeable plastic card (like a Troika card in Moscow) from ticket booths.

-This is your go-to for convenient and affordable private transportation.
-Yandex Go operates similarly to Uber and is widely used by locals and tourists alike for getting anywhere in the city, especially when the metro doesn't reach your destination or for late-night travel.
+This is your go-to for convenient, door-to-door service.
+Yandex Go operates similarly to Uber or Lyft and is widely used by locals and tourists alike for getting around Tashkent quickly.

 Tip:Download the Yandex Go app before you arrive.
-You'll need a local SIM card or reliable Wi-Fi for it to work.
-Always confirm the license plate number matches the one in the app before getting into the car.
-Tipping is not customary but appreciated for excellent service.
+Ensure your phone has a local SIM card or reliable international roaming for seamless use.
+Always check the license plate and car model against the app's details before getting in.

-Cost:Around 2000 UZS per ride (approximately $0.16 USD).
+Cost:Around 2,000 UZS ($0.17 USD) per ride.
 Payment is usually made directly to the conductor or driver.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.